therealexpertai/nlapi-python/README.md

 ### Access capabilities and self-documentation resources

-In the `samples` directory of the package&mdash;or this repository&mdash;you can find ready-to-run scripts showing how to access all API capabilities for English texts and API self-documentation resources.
+In the `samples` directory of this repository you can find ready-to-run scripts showing how to access all API capabilities for English texts and API self-documentation resources.
 Scripts are listed and described in the tables below.

 ### (Cloud) Natural Language API